DISCLAIMER: I do not own Gundam Wing, not its characters. I just like playing with them!

 Title: Ray of Hope

-Pairings: Eventual 1x2, 5XS, References to past pairings, other pairings possible
+Pairings: Eventual 1x2, 5XS, References to past pairings that are a surprise

 Warnings: AU, language and possible citrus

 It was the only thing that Duo could breathe to himself as he watched in horror as the small ship crashed into the shoreline.
 From his perch on the lighthouse, he had spotted the vessel coming in, struggling to maneuver against the high waves and strong winds.
 This particular storm had caught everyone off guard.